-- 5. The digital revolution is leaving Puerto Rico households and businesses behind.
-Only about 4% of Puerto Rican households have Internet access, a fifth as many as in the U.S. as a whole, 22%.
-The gap in computer access also persists: 15% of households have computers, less than a third as many as in the U.S. overall, 48%. - 6.
-Puerto Rico business appears relatively untouched by the Internet revolution.
-U.S. businesses overall have twelve times as many World Wide Web sites.
-Individuals and organizations hold less than 1 domain name for every 1,000 people in Puerto Rico, compared to almost 12 in the U.S. overall, and 3 in Mississippi, the least developed state.
+Only about 4% of Puerto Rican households have Internet access, a fifth as many as in the U.S. (22%).
+The gap in computer access is similar: 15% of households have computers, less than a third as many as in the U.S. (48%).

+U.S. businesses have 12 times the number of World Wide Web sites as Puerto Rican businesses.
+Individuals and organizations hold less than 1 domain name for every 1,000 people in Puerto Rico, compared to almost 12 per thousand in the U.S. overall, and 3 per thousand in Mississippi, the least developed state.